Mike Calvert: White City

 The brigade then captured and held a position near Mawlu.
 Calvert "saw that Mawlu [the location of the block] was the crucial point for road and rail traffic and determined to build up a defensive box there."
 Because of the supply drop parachutes adorning the surrounding jungle, it became known as the White City.
 This fortified position blocked Japanese road and rail communications to their northern front for over two months.
 A large rectangle, 1,000 by 800 yards, White City was quickly identified by the Japanese as a threat.
 Probing attacks on 18, 19, and 20 March inflicted a handful of casualties, but were beaten back without significant loss.
-The Japanese mounted a serious attack on the night of 21 March that resulted in "[v]ery confused close-quarter fighting" that lasted all night.
+The Japanese mounted a serious attack on the night of 21 March that resulted in "very confused close-quarter fighting" that lasted all night.
 Two Japanese light machine guns were established in the block; a dawn attack led by flamethrower-equipped infantry displaced the Japanese, driving them outside the perimeter.
 Calvert was instrumental in orchestrating the counterattacks and was frequently under fire.

 After repulsing numerous nighttime attacks, Calvert had two relatively quiet weeks to fortify White City.
 Under his direction a thick hedge of barbed wire was put in place and surrounded with mines and booby traps.
 Firing positions were dug in and camouflaged; reinforced with logs and earth, these positions were invisible and all-but impenetrable.
 Calvert also established a defensive fire plan to coordinate machine gun and mortar fire.
 Some 2-pounder anti-tank guns arrived on 29 March and were quickly put in place.
 These were followed by engineers who built a landing strip capable of handling C-47 cargo aircraft, which delivered more artillery.
 White City was eventually defended by four anti-tank guns, six Bofors 40 mm autocannons and four 25-pounders.
 Calvert had a not insubstantial arsenal at his disposal.